Home - Book Preview

 27 August 1984 – Hardwick Road, Enfield, Massachusetts

 Jeff gulped down the cup of water he held and tried to ready himself for his next turn at the current drill.
-He’d be going up against Nick Ansoina, now a senior and a co-captain of the soccer team.
+He’d go up against Nick Ansoina, who was now a senior and a soccer team co-captain.
 They watched while Tom Jarrett and a freshman raced after the ball, each jockeying for position.

 “There’s one in every bunch,” Jeff joked in reply.